Somethin' Stupid: Carson and Gaile version

 In the early 1960s, Carson Parks was a folk singer in Los Angeles.
 He was an occasional member of The Easy Riders, and also performed with The Steeltown Three, which included his younger brother Van Dyke Parks.
 In 1963, he formed the Greenwood County Singers, later known as The Greenwoods, who had two minor hits and included singer Gaile Foote.
 Before the Greenwoods disbanded, Parks and Foote married and, as Carson and Gaile, recorded an album in 1966 for Kapp Records, San Antonio Rose, which included the song "Something Stupid".
 The recording was then brought to the attention of Frank Sinatra.

 Frank and Nancy Sinatra version

 The most successful and best-known version of "Somethin' Stupid" was issued in 1967 as a single by Nancy Sinatra and Frank Sinatra and subsequently appeared on Frank's album The World We Knew.
-Frank had played Parks' recording to his daughter's producer, Lee Hazlewood, who recalled, "He asked me, 'Do you like it?' and I said, 'I love it, and if you don't sing it with Nancy, I will.'
+Frank had played Parks's recording to his daughter's producer, Lee Hazlewood, who recalled, "He asked me, 'Do you like it?' and I said, 'I love it, and if you don't sing it with Nancy, I will.'
 He said, 'We're gonna do it, book a studio.'"
 Their rendition was recorded on February 1, 1967, after Frank had finished his collaboration with Antonio Carlos Jobim earlier in the day.
 Al Casey played guitar on the recording and Hal Blaine was the drummer.
-Hazlewood and Jimmy Bowen were listed as the producers of the single, with arrangement by Billy Strange.
+Hazlewood and Jimmy Bowen were listed as the producers of the single, with the arrangement by Billy Strange.
+As performers, Nancy's full name was listed on the label first, with the billing "Nancy Sinatra and Frank Sinatra."